Michdo93/Pololu-Motor-Plot-Generator-Python/README.md

 ## MATLAB vs. Python (matplotlib + numpy)

 On the left side you can see the MATLAB code in action and on the right side the Python Code.
-The MATLAB functions The MATLAB code is commented out in the Python code, so you can learn to translate MATLAB codes into Python.
+The MATLAB code is commented out in the Python code, so you can learn to translate MATLAB codes into Python.
 Also helpful are the NumPy for Matlab users guides from [Numpy](https://numpy.org/doc/stable/user/numpy-for-matlab-users.html) and [mathesaurus](http://mathesaurus.sourceforge.net/matlab-numpy.html).

 ![matlab_vs_matplotlib_comparison](https://github.com/Michdo93/Polulu-Motor-Plot-Generator-Python/blob/main/work.PNG?raw=true)